Lugsail lag windows for estimating time-average covariance matrices: Introduction

+Efforts in improving the finite-sample properties of SV estimators are continual.
+These include the introduction of new lag windows \citep{kief:vogel:2002a,phill:sun:2006} and tuning $b$ \citep{kief:vogel:2002b,kief:vogel:2005,sun:2008,wilh:2015}.
+These recommendations can easily be used in conjunction with lugsail lag windows.

+SV estimators are agonizingly slow for large data and are rarely used in steady-state simulation and MCMC where large simulation lengths are standard.
+Other conservative estimators of $\Sigma$ proposed by \cite{dai:jone:2017}, \cite{geye:1992}, and \cite{koso:2000} require time-reversibility, retain significant asymptotic bias by design, and are also computationally intensive.

+Weighted batch means (BM) estimators \citep{liu:fleg:2018} provide a fast alternative when used with piece-wise linear lag windows.
+We focus on piece-wise linear lugsail lag windows that yield computationally efficient weighted BM estimators (left plot in Figure~\ref{fig:all_lags}).
 As part of our study of bias and variance of weighted BM estimators, we significantly weaken the sufficient conditions.
 Previous bias results assume the underlying process to be $\phi$-mixing and require 12th order moments \citep{chie:gold:mela:1997,song:schm:1995}.
-We require only $\alpha$-mixing and $2 + \delta$ moments.
+We require only $\alpha$-mixing and $4$th order moments.
 This, for example, allows our results to be applicable to polynomially ergodic Markov chains, rather than only uniformly ergodic Markov chains.

-Other conservative estimators of $\Sigma$ have been proposed by \cite{dai:jone:2017}, \cite{geye:1992}, and \cite{koso:2000}.
-However, in addition to requiring time-reversibility, these estimators are computationally intensive and retain significant asymptotic bias by design.
-In econometrics, inconsistent estimators of $\Sigma$ were proposed by \cite{mull:2007,mull:2014} particularly for contaminated models.
-Parametric estimators have been proposed by \cite{haan:1996,haan:levin:2000}.
-Efforts in improving the finite-sample properties of SV estimators are continual.
-These include the introduction of new lag windows as in \cite{kief:vogel:2002a} and \cite{phill:sun:2006} where lugsail versions of these are easily implementable.
-Most effort has gone in tuning $b$ \citep{kief:vogel:2002b,kief:vogel:2005,sun:2008,wilh:2015} where these recommendations can be used in conjunction with lugsail lag windows.
-However, none of these methods induce positive first-order bias in an effort to correct for the unaccounted smaller order bias term.
+For a fixed $b$, lugsail estimators may increase asymptotic mean-squared-error compared to the original counterpart.
+However, mean-squared-error is an ineffective quality measure for variance estimators as bluntly argued by \cite{simon:1993}, ``it does not address the relative importance of bias and variability, and the differing effects of negative bias and positive bias, on test size and confidence interval''.
+Essentially, when the goal is to construct confidence regions or do hypothesis tests, it is beneficial to correct for negative bias at the cost of variability.
+This is evident in Section~\ref{sec:examples}, where lugsail estimators dramatically improve coverage probabilities of confidence regions, estimates of effective sample size, and estimation accuracy of $\Sigma$ in time series and Bayesian logistic regression examples.